 In a major ruling, the British Humanist Association (BHA) has won its case against the Department for Education (DfE) over its refusal to publish a list of all groups proposing to establish Free Schools.
-In a judgement today, the Information Tribunal ruled that the DfE must publish the names, locations and religions of all groups that have applied to run one.
+In a judgment today, the Information Tribunal ruled that the DfE must publish the names, locations and religions of all groups that have applied to run one.

 In June 2011 the BHA submitted a Freedom of Information (FOI) request for the names, locations and religions of all 604 groups that had then applied to set up Free Schools in 2011 or 2012.
 (Currently, this information is only known for the 79 schools which have already been opened.)

 The request was rejected by the Government on the grounds that (i) the information related to the development of government policy – something exempted from the FOI Act; and (ii) disclosure was not in the public interest.
 In September 2011 the BHA appealed to the Information Commissioner’s Office (ICO).
 In July 2012 the ICO ruled that disclosure is in the public interest, and so the information should be published.

 The Government subsequently appealed to the Information Tribunal, with the BHA being added as a party to the case.

 In today’s ruling, the Tribunal found in the BHA’s favour.
 The Tribunal also agreed with the BHA in a dispute over whether the scope of the case included the religion (if any) of the applicants.